Refeed day

 • Maintains high training performance and preserves muscle mass

-• Requires strict planning and macronutrient control
+• Requires strict planning and control of macronutrients

 • Improper execution can lead to fat gain